chvck/couchbase-jaeger-storage-plugin/README.md

 Docker
 ------
-The plugin contains support for a `Dockerfile` providing an image based of off the Jaeger [all-in-one](https://hub.docker.com/r/jaegertracing/all-in-one) image.
+The plugin contains support for a `Dockerfile`, providing an image based upon the Jaeger [all-in-one](https://hub.docker.com/r/jaegertracing/all-in-one) image.
 To build and run this image:

 1. Build the plugin for a Linux target with the name `couchbase-jaeger-storage-plugin-linux`.